dolthub/docs/content/interfaces/cli.md

 GCP remote urls should be of the form gs://gcs-bucket/database and will use the credentials setup using the gcloud command line available from Google +

 The local filesystem can be used as a remote by providing a repository url in the format file://absolute path.
-See [https://en.wikipedia.org/wiki/File\_URI\_schemethi](https://en.wikipedia.org/wiki/File_URI_schemethi) `remove`, `rm`, Remove the remote named `<name>`.
+See [here](https://en.wikipedia.org/wiki/File_URI_scheme) for details. `remove`, `rm`, Remove the remote named `<name>`.
 All remote-tracking branches and configuration settings for the remote are removed.

 ### Options